|

 First 45 RPM Record - March 1949

-This is the first 45 RPM record commercially release by RCA.
+This is the first 45 RPM record commercially released by RCA.
 It's RCA record #48-0001 by Eddy Arnold.
-A side is Texarkana Baby.
-B side is Bouquet Of Roses.
+A side is Texarkana Baby, B side is Bouquet Of Roses.

 The first 45s were color coded, county & western green, children's records were yellow, classical red or dark blue, rhythm & blues orange,